V4Fire/Client/src/core/component/accessor/README.md

 ## What differences between accessors and computed fields?

 A computed field is an accessor that value can be cached or watched.
-To enable value caching use the `computed` decorator when define or override your accessor.
+To enable value caching, use the `computed` decorator when define or override your accessor.
 After this, the first time you touch the accessor value it will be cached.
-To support cache invalidation or watching of changes provide a list of dependencies of your accessor or use the `cache = 'auto'` option.
+To support cache invalidation or watching of changes, provide a list of dependencies of your accessor or use the `cache = 'auto'` option.

 ## Methods